genepi/cloudgene/docs/cli/cloudgene-server.md

 Cloudgene executes your MapReduce steps on the remote cluster.
 You can use the `--user` flag to set the username which should be used to execute your Hadoop jobs (e.g. it uses the HDFS directory of this user for all files).

-More about Hadoop configuration can be found [here](/daemon/hadoop).
+**For production we recommend to add your cluster to the configuration file to avoid to set the parameters on each startup.
+More about adding the cluster to the configuration file can be found [here](/daemon/hadoop).**